NILS Loans: What are no interest loans?

 Having trouble paying bills?

 If you’re struggling to pay bills and aren’t confident in making the repayments on an NILS loan, there are still options to get on top of your expenses.
-Ensuring your budget is up to date with our Budget Planner Calculator may help you track expenses..
-You might also want to speak to a financial counsellor for help.
-You can get free financial counselling by calling the National Debt Helpline on 1800 007 007.
+You might want to speak to a free, independent financial counsellor for help.
+They can be contacted through the National Debt Helpline on 1800 007 007.

 This article was reviewed by our Finance Editor Jessica Pridmore before it was updated, as part of our fact-checking process.